Affiliate Marketing: Money-Making Guide for Beginners (2023)

 For example, when searching for “e-commerce platforms,” you will see that BigCommerce ranks in the top 10 for this keyword:

-For example, when I was managing digital at BigCommerce, it was my goal to rank for that term ourselves and be the #1 recommendation in as many affiliate articles ranking on page one.
+For example, when managing digital at BigCommerce, I aimed to rank and be the #1 recommendation in as many affiliate articles as ranking on page one.

 Overall, brands need to win searchers’ hearts and minds, and affiliate marketing gives your brand SERP influence.

-This influence is mainly created not by the quality of the product itself but by the quality of your affiliate program and relationship building skills.
+This influence is mainly created not by the quality of the product but by the quality of your affiliate program and relationship-building skills.

-Let’s be honest; if you’re responsible for managing an entire digital team, it’s likely that your affiliate marketing program isn’t getting the attention it deserves.
+Let’s be honest; if you’re responsible for managing an entirely digital team, likely, your affiliate marketing program isn’t getting the attention it deserves.